 Those big eyes tell us when Zucchini feels lonely, sad, depressed, nostalgic, jealous, happy, or in love with his new friends.
 Zucchini once said, “Sometimes, we also cry for happiness...”

-Zucchini has to assimilate the passing of his mother by using the help of Raymond, the supportive cop who tells him that his mother is already in heaven and she is Okay.
+Zucchini has to assimilate his mother’s passing with the help of Raymond, the supportive cop who tells him that his mother is already in heaven and that she is Okay.
 There is no need for a guilty feeling.

 Director Claude Barras identifies his childhood with these fantastic characters.
 He is influenced by classics such as the “400 Blows,” “Nobody’s Boy: Remi,” “Heidi,” and “Bambi.”